Turfjs/turf/packages/turf-boolean-intersects/README.md

 ## booleanIntersects

-Boolean-intersect returns (TRUE) if the intersection of the two geometries is NOT an empty set.
+Boolean-intersects returns (TRUE) if the intersection of the two geometries is NOT an empty set.

 ### Parameters